Last Updated: April 7, 2023

 Let’s start with a bit of basic understanding around what initiates germination in tomato seeds.
 In order for a dormant tomato seed to begin sprouting, it will need 3 basic environmental conditions.

 Next up, the tomato seeds require warmth to germinate in a timely manner.
 While the seeds will sprout within a wide range of temperatures, the ideal temp should be between 75-85°F (24-29°C).
-This will provide the quickest and most reliable germination rates.
+This will lead to the quickest and most reliable germination rates.

 Lastly, your seeds will need oxygen.
 This is least important because thankfully, oxygen is fairly common.
 Planting the seeds at the correct depth ensures the seeds are not suffocated, and fanning out seed trays daily helps as well.